Last Updated on

 Australian Labradoodle puppies have a very gentle, friendly nature, making them excellent family dogs.

 What’s a Labradoodle?

-Also known as American Labradoodle, this is a mix between a purebred Poodle and a purebred Labrador Retriever.
+Also known as American Labradoodle, a Labradoodle is a mix between a purebred Poodle and a purebred Labrador Retriever.
 Labradoodles were also bred as service dogs because people with dog allergies wanted a hypoallergenic version of the Labrador.

 The Labradoodle was first bred in 1989 and rose to popularity in the 1990s.

 Labradoodles have a very friendly, outgoing nature making dog lovers adore them even more.
 They are very loyal and affectionate towards their owners, and being low-shedding is an added bonus.